homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 It is always advised to execute chmod as `superuser`

 We can also change the owner of the file using `chown`, which I wont be covering in this module!
-There us quite a bit more to the linux permissions system, but that all for now.
+There is quite a bit more to the linux permissions system, but that all for now.
 Onto the next module.

 ## Jobs : Module 4